pixelwatt/cmb2-roadway-segments/README.txt

 == Changelog ==

+= 0.9.5 =

+* Added the ability to draw polygons on the map when the "limit_drawing" argument is not set.
+As a result, the geometry library is now required.
+* Modified circle stroke and fill lables to reflect the inclusion of polygons.
+* Fixed missing fill and stoke variables in output functions.
+* Fixed a bug that prevented polylines, polygons, and circles from being rendered on query-based maps.

 = 0.9.4 =
 * Added the ability to draw circles on the map when the "limit_drawing" argument is not set
 * Added fields to specify circle stroke and fill colors to the plugin's settings page